alex-654/workbook/book_summary/advanced_web_application_architecture(Matthias Noback)/1_decoupling_from_infrastructure/8 Validation.md

 ## 8 Validation

-if I would migrate from a web application to a CLI application, would input data still have to be validated?
+- if I would migrate from a web application to a CLI application, would input data still have to be validated?
-Also, if I change the technical solution I use for saving my data (e.g. when I switch to a document database), would I still be able to protect the consistency of this data?
+- if I change the technical solution I use for saving my data (e.g. when I switch to a document database), would I still be able to protect the consistency of this data?
 Imagine not being able to rely on foreign key constraints or unique indexes;

 ### 8.1 Protecting entity state